Ocean Shore Railroad: Stations

 The station at Montara still exists as a residence at 222 Second Street.
 Bricks laid out in the word "Montara" can be seen in the pavement in front of the front door.

-The Salada Beach Station,(sometimes shortened to Salada), was located near where Paloma Avenue (formerly San Mateo Avenue) crosses Highway 1 in present day Sharp Park.
+The Salada Beach Station (sometimes shortened to Salada) was located near where Paloma Avenue (formerly San Mateo Avenue) crosses Highway 1 in present-day Sharp Park.
 The station originally sat at the northeast corner of Francisco Way and San Mateo Avenue, until Highway 1 was rerouted along the former railroad right of way through Sharp Park.
 The station remained vacant until it was demolished in the early 1940s.
 A Flying A gas station was then built on the site, and it remained until the freeway was built in 1965.

 Brighton Beach Station was located at the northwest corner of Francisco Boulevard and Lakeside Avenue.
 The station stood as a residence until the early 1980s.
-An apartment complex was built on its location in the early 2000's.
+An apartment complex was built on its location in the early 2000s.

 The Farallone City Station was built in 1903 where Seventh Street crosses the Railroad right-of-way (now Highway 1) in Montara.
-The structure was originally one story but now stands as a two story residence.
+The structure was originally one story but now stands as a two-story residence.
 The post office stood across the street, but has since been demolished.

 The North Granada Station was built in 1900, and stands vacant at 10151 Cabrillo Highway in El Granada.
 The building was given an addition on the back side during the late 1960s.

 The Arleta Park Station was built in 1904 and stands at 920 Railroad Avenue in Half Moon Bay.
 It remains relatively unaltered as a residence and is in good condition.

 The Kelly Street Station is now situated near the Johnston House on the south side of Higgins Canyon Road in Half Moon Bay.